gistin/TreeCarbon/README.md

 TreeCarbon includes uncertainty estimation routines and supports batch processing, users can compare across datasets and methods.
 It helps show the assumptions embedded into these allometric equations and provides a way to easily test, compare, and quantify the uncertainty they convey.

-### 1.0.1 Brief history
+### 1.0.1 Version history

 <!-- badges: start -->
 * 03/2025 version 1.0 release
-* 2024 Beta version released for testing within project
+* 00/2024 Beta version released for testing within project
 <!-- badges: end -->